ramki-pvrs/electricalelectronics/README.md

 -

 - an interface with only one abstract method
-   -- it can have any number of default methods or static methods -- lambda expression uses this functional interface -- that lambda expression will implement that only one abstract method (internnaly its creating a class and implements that functional interface abstract method and uses it to deal with the function)
+   -- it can have any number of default methods or static methods -- it cannot have data members (normal interfaces can have data members like int num1 = 10;) -- lambda expression uses this functional interface -- that lambda expression will implement that only one abstract method (internnaly its creating a class and implements that functional interface abstract method and uses it to deal with the function)
    -- meaning From Java 8 onwards, lambda expressions can be used to represent the instance of a functional interface.